Welcome to today's edition of the Rush 24-7 podcast.

 But yet the pressure exists.

-Um don't forget, folks, this is another truth, and it uh it this one established me as one of the nation's great thinkers, but it also uh has created decades of fire storms, and that is undeniable truth of life number 24, and that is that feminism was established so as to allow unattractive women easier access to the mainstream of American culture and society.
+And that is that feminism was established so as to allow unattractive women easier access to the mainstream of American culture and society.

 And I'm sure in politics, you would have to acknowledge that it's worked.

-Uh without I'll just say one thing.
+Without, I'll just say one thing.

-This is here comes another truth.
+This is, here comes another truth.

-I can just tell.
+I can just tell, I have empathy.

 I know some of you are uncomfortable with all of this, but truth is the truth.

-Remember when Jennifer Granholm was elected governor of Michigan.
+Remember when Jennifer Granholm was elected governor of Michigan?

 Remember how everybody went, wow, she's so pretty.